-In response to questions from the Tribunal Mr. Algar confirmed that 5 of the 21 appeals 6.7 to the Tribunal related to larger units within the Centre which had not been valued using the zonal method of valuation and that 8 appeals remained outstanding.
-The appellant in the Warehouse secured a reduction on the €550.00 per m ITZA while the appellant in Eurogiant did not.
+6.7 In response to question from the Tribunal Mr. Algar confirmed that 5 of the 21 appeals to the Tribunal related to larger units within the Centre which had not been valued using the zonal method of valuation and that 8 appeals remained outstanding.
+The appellant in the Warehouse secured a reduction on the €550.00 per m2 ITZA while the appellant in Eurogiant did not.
 He confirmed no premium is paid for any particular location within the Centre though a higher rent is paid for unit 5 which has both internal and external frontage.
 He said that no one mall could be considered better than another as all three entrances commanded a good level of footfall.
-When asked why he had not put forward any comparable properties from the same mall as the subject Property, Mr. Algar replied that he had selected units which had rental evidence approximate to the valuation date as nearby units were either unoccupied or paying high annual rents under leases negotiated in 2007 and to the best of his knowledge other than an incentivised deed of variation only eight rental transactions reflective of the market were concluded in or around the valuation date in respect of internal units within the Centre.
+To the best of his knowledge other than an incentivised deed of variation only eight rental transactions reflective of the market were concluded in or around the valuation date in respect of internal units within the Centre.
 He has unable to confirm the vacancy rate at the valuation date but confirmed unit 5 was vacant at that time.